jphmrst/bps/README.md

-# scala-tms
+# scala-tms — truth maintenance systems for Scala

-Truth maintenance systems for Scala
+This repository is a translation (in progress) of Forbus and de Kleer's Common Lisp truth maintenance systems into Scala.